 Metrics with Spring Boot, Prometheus and Grafana

-Capturing metrics from your system is critical to understanding its internal behavior and to tune its performance.
-Without this you are operating in the blind.
-In this post we will go through how you can gather metrics from a Spring Boot application using Prometheus, Grafana and Micrometer.
+Capturing metrics from your system is critical to understanding its internal behavior and to further improve its performance.
+Without this, you are operating in the blind.
+In this post, we will go through how you can gather metrics from a Spring Boot application using Prometheus, Grafana, and Micrometer.

-This blog specifically deals with collecting Metrics which is one type of timeseries data that can assist with Observability.
-We will get metrics from a simple Sprint Boot application that publishes a message to Kafka as a result of a REST API call.
+This blog deals explicitly with collecting Metrics, which is one type of time series data that can assist with Observability.
+We will get metrics from a simple Spring Boot application that publishes a message to Kafka in response to a REST API call.
 The app also acts as the consumer since this is a test application.
 We will focus on collecting JVM Metrics in this blog.
-In the next one we will implement a custom metric.
-Intent here is to get you started with the tooling before getting to custom metrics.
+The intent here is to get you started with the tooling before getting to custom metrics.

 • Micrometer: To expose the metrics from our application.
 From its website – “Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.